thradams/cake/README.md

 _C is everywhere.
 From operating systems to embedded devices, from high-performance apps to essential technology, C powers the technology we rely on every day.
 Timeless, efficient, and universal._

+_The code that AI now writes runs best where it can be read, verified and trusted.
+A small language with no hidden machinery.
+C gives the machine speed, and the human control and platform independence.
+Cake adds the checks that make that code safer._

 # About